300 vs 500 vs 750 vs 1,000 Poker Chip Sets (Which Size Matches Your Group & Buy-Ins?) | Poker Chip Mania

 • You usually host 6–10 players

-• You want flexibility for cash games and tournaments
+• You want flexibility for cash and tournaments

 • You want comfortable stacks without overbuying